Board Certified Podiatrist Serving Orange County, California

-Learn About Causes of Foot & Ankle Pain
+Learn About the Causes of Foot & Ankle Pain

 Click the issue you want to learn about.

 Heel pain is most often caused by plantar fasciitis, a condition that is sometimes also called heel spur syndrome when a heel spur is present.
 Heel pain may also be due to other causes, such as a stress fracture, tendonitis, arthritis, a nerve irritation, or, rarely a cyst.
 Heel pain can also be due to degenerative arthritis in the lower back that refers pain into the heel area.